(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-“I want patients to know they are not alone in seeking these therapies and there are evidence-based resources to help them,” she says.
+"I want patients to know they aren’t alone in exploring these therapies – and that there are trusted, evidence-based options available to them," she says.

-Dr. Gowin completed her Hematology Oncology fellowship at the Mayo Clinic Arizona and her Integrative fellowship at Andrew Weil Center for Integrative Medicine at the University of Arizona, where she later directed the fellowship program.
-She completed a residency in internal medicine at the University of Southern California and medical training at Chicago College of Osteopathic Medicine.
+After completing her hematology and oncology fellowship at Mayo Clinic Arizona, Dr. Gowin pursued a fellowship in integrative medicine at the Andrew Weil Center for Integrative Medicine at the University of Arizona, where she later served as fellowship director.
+Before that, she trained in internal medicine at the University of Southern California in Los Angeles and earned her medical degree at the Chicago College of Osteopathic Medicine.

 Patient ratings